tinyspeck/sleuth/README.md

 # Releases

-Releases are now fully automated and happen entirely within GitHub Actions.
+Releases are now fully automated and happen entirely within CircleCI.
 To release a new version, follow the following steps:

 1) Create a new version (for instance with `yarn version`).
 This should